stuartpittaway/Super8FilmScanner/README.md

 On a Raspberry Pi (4 is possible), use the python code in `RasPi_Camera_Super8Scanner.py` to capture all the individual frames to individual PNG files.

-This will generate a large number of files (3000+) of significant file size 8+MByte each.
-Camera captures approximately 7.5megapixel full images.
+This will generate a large number of files (3000+) of significant file size 2+MByte each.
+Camera captures approximately 3megapixel images.

-Scanning is slow, running around 0.4 - 0.5 frames per second, so a 3 minute reel takes 3+ hours.
+Scanning is slow, running around 1.25 frames per second, so a 3 minute reel takes 1 hour.

 Speed was not a critical issue when designing this solution, however the longest delay is capturing the image from the Raspberry Pi camera.